-Benjamin began his career in New York with Joffrey II and later joined the Pacific Northwest Ballet where he performed as one of their most beloved principal dancers for thirteen years.
-Adept at both contemporary and classical works, he performed in a wide range of roles by Ashton, Balanchine, Baryshnikov, Duato, Limon, Anne Reinking, Jerome Robbins, Paul Taylor, and Tudor, among others.
-As Artistic Director, Mr. Houk led the Nashville Ballet (1996-98), and Fort Worth Dallas Ballet (1998-2001) where his dynamic leadership and programming helped earn the company’s first and only invitation to perform in NYC at the Joyce Theater.
-Thoroughly experienced in Arts in Education programs, Ben served as a guest lecturer for Vanderbilt University, Microsoft, The Kennedy Center’s Imagination Celebration, and a grants panelist for the National Endowment for the Arts during the Clinton administration.
-Houk has shared performances with many famous dancers including Nureyev, William Forsythe, Maxine Andrews, Gregory Hines, and Fayard Nicholas.
-As a choreographer, Mr. Houk has enjoyed popular and critical success on three continents for many works including Nutcracker and Open Water, as well as for opera, musical theater, flash mobs, TV commercials and TV, including PBS’ “Bill Nye the Science Guy.”
-Ben has taught extensively as a master teacher at ballet and modern dance companies, schools, and universities.
+Benjamin began his career with Joffrey II and later joined the Pacific Northwest Ballet where he performed as one of their most beloved principal dancers for thirteen years.
+Adept at both contemporary and the great classical roles (Romeo, Sigfreid in Swan Lake, Albrecht in Giselle, Prince Desire’ in Sleeping Beauty, the Prince in Cinderella & Nutcracker, Othello, Orpheus) he performed in a wide range of works by Balanchine, Baryshnikov, Stowell and Fosse’s Anne Reinking among many others.
+As Artistic Director, Mr. Houk led the Nashville Ballet (1996-98), and Fort Worth Dallas Ballet (1998-2001).
+Thoroughly experienced in Arts in Education programs as director and lecturer, he has enthralled over a hundred thousand children around the country.
+He has also served as a guest lecturer for among others, Vanderbilt University, Microsoft, The Kennedy Center’s Imagination Celebration, and served as a grants panelist for the National Endowment for the Arts.
+Ben was pictured with Patricia Barker in a linotype on the front page of The Wall Street Journal, and his work has been covered in The NY Times, Time magazine & LA Times.
+Mr. Houk has enjoyed popular and critical success on three continents as a choreographer, in over 30 works including Nutcracker, Open Water and Shout, and has performed in musical theater, film and TV including hip hop commercials and PBS’ “Bill Nye the Science Guy.”